Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/3-using-gp-port-zynq.md

 -   Zynq SoC PS GPIO pin connected to the fabric (PL) side pin using the EMIO interface

-The flow of this chapter is similar to that in [Using the Zynq SoC Processing System](./#2-using-zynq) and uses the Zynq device as a base hardware design.
+The flow of this chapter is similar to that in <a href="2-using-zynq.md">Using the Zynq SoC Processing System</a> and uses the Zynq device as a base hardware design.
 It is assumed that you understand the concepts discussed in [Using the Zynq SoC Processing System](./#2-using-zynq.md) regarding adding the Zynq device into a Vivado IP